openvinotoolkit/open_model_zoo/models/public/efficientnet-b0_auto_aug/efficientnet-b0_auto_aug.md

 The `efficientnet-b0_auto_aug` model is one of the [EfficientNet](https://arxiv.org/abs/1905.11946) models designed to perform image classification, trained with [AutoAugmentation preprocessing](https://arxiv.org/abs/1805.09501).
-This model was pretrained in TensorFlow\*.
+This model was pre-trained in TensorFlow\*.
-All the EfficientNet models have been pretrained on the ImageNet\* image database.
+All the EfficientNet models have been pre-trained on the ImageNet image database.
 For details about this family of models, check out the [TensorFlow Cloud TPU repository](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

 ## Specification